gwastro/pycbc/docs/index.rst

     <br>
     <br>

-For more details, see `Running PyCBC under Docker`_ below.
-If you use PyCBC in your scientific publications or projects, we ask that you acknowlege our work by citing the papers described on the page:
+For more details, including instructions on starting a container that can display graphics, see:

 .. toctree::
    :maxdepth: 1

-   credit
+   docker

 ===========
 About PyCBC